Francisco del Rosario Sánchez: Central Government Board

-Bust of Francisco del Rosario Sánchez near Puerta del Conde, Santo Domingo, Dominican Republic.

 As agreed, his first act after declaration of independence was to take presidency of the Central Government Board, designed to govern over the nation in the wake of its independence.
 His first and only task as president was to deal with the mutiny of former slaves, led by Santiago Basora, who grew concerned of the rumor of the alleged reimposition of slavery.
 As such, Sánchez ordered Bobadilla to go to Monte Grande to assure the freedmen that slavery would not be reinstated.
 The small Haitian garrison did not dare to offer resistance.
 He locked himself in the Fortress, from where his leaders began negotiations with the French consul that led to the bloodless capitulation on February 28.
 The Haitians residing in the city, although they received guarantees that they could become Dominicans, preferred to emigrate.
 On February 29, apparently of his own free will, Sánchez handed over the presidency of the Board to Bobadilla, in recognition of the role that the conservative sector was called to play from now on, with more social influence than the Trinitarios among the rural population of the interior from the country.

 Sánchez had anticipated for his predecessors to follow Duarte's ideals to maintain an independent state free of any foreign power.
 But these ideas were tossed to the ground due to opposing sides who felt that the new nation was not financially and economy able to withstand on its own, especially in the wake of the upcoming threats by the Haitians.
 And thus, this began a new era for the Dominican Republic tainted with violent political standoffs.
 This became apparent when it was discovered that Bobadilla treacherously carried out actions to achieve a protectorate of France, through the Levasseur Plan, through which French military aid would materialize, to emerge victorious in the war that was looming and in compensation, the new Dominican state would cede the Samaná Peninsula and the Samaná Bay to France.

 Angered, the Trinitarios carried out a coup d'état on June 9, 1844, and expelled the supporters of the French protectorate, restoring Sánchez in the Presidency of the Governing Board.
 However, Pedro Santana, at the head of the Army of the South, advanced to Santo Domingo and on July 12, 1844 gave a counterattack, expelling the Trinitarios from the Central Government Board, and the Seibano leader was sworn in as President of the Republic.
 The young Trinitarios, previously revered as the architects of the Dominican nationalism, had to suffer the most unlikely persecutions, exiles, imprisonments and executions, as well as receive false moral insults with the intention of piercing their lineage.
 Not a single one of the young Duartistas escaped the cruel campaign of indictments by Pedro Santana and the conservative sectors who assaulted the political command in the nascent republic.